-The labour market remains tight for now, with the most recent statistics showing appears to be loosening, but only very slowly.
-The unemployment rate was 3.7%-rose slightly to 4.2% between June and August 2023, from 4.0% in the previous 3-month period, but the lack of consistency in the data between the two periods made comparisons difficult.
-Earnings were growth has remained strong, but has showed some signs of easing; regular pay (excluding bonuses) was up strongly in nominal terms by 6.1% for both7.3% over the period and total pay and(including bonuses) up 7.2%.
-Adjusted for regular pay but factoring in inflation-means real, regular pay for both measures-was -2.71.4% and total pay 1.3%.
-Looking forward, the November MPR shows the labour market weakening in response to the deteriorating outlook for growth, leading to-showed the unemployment rate risingis expected to be around 6.5% in 20254.25% in the second half of calendar 2023, but then rising steadily over the forecast horizon to around 5% in late 2025/early 2026.
+The labour market appears to be loosening, but only very slowly.
+The unemployment rate rose slightly to 4.2% between June and August 2023, from 4.0% in the previous 3-month period, but the lack of consistency in the data between the two periods made comparisons difficult.
+Earnings growth has remained strong, but has showed some signs of easing; regular pay (excluding bonuses) was up 7.3% over the period and total pay (including bonuses) up 7.2%.
+Adjusted for inflation, regular pay was 1.4% and total pay 1.3%.
+Looking forward, the MPR showed the unemployment rate is expected to be around 4.25% in the second half of calendar 2023, but then rising steadily over the forecast horizon to around 5% in late 2025/early 2026.

-Interest rates have also been rising sharply in the US, with the Federal Reserve increasing the range on Having increased its key interest rate by 0.5% in December 2022 to 4.25%-4.5%.
-This rise follows four successive 0.75% rises in a pace of tightening that has seen rates increase from 0.25%-0to a target range of 5.25-5.50% in March 2022.
-Annual inflation has been slowing in the US but remains above 7%.
-August 2023, the US Federal Reserve appears now to have concluded the hiking cycle.
+Having increased its key interest rate to a target range of 5.25-5.50% in August 2023, the US Federal Reserve appears now to have concluded the hiking cycle.
 It is likely this level represents the peak in US rates following a more dovish meeting outcome in December 2023.
-US GDP grew at an annualised rate of 3.2% (revised up from 2.9%)4.9% between July and September 2022, but with official interest rates expected to rise even further in the coming months, a recession in the region is widely expected at some point during 20232023, ahead of expectations for a 4.3% expansion and the 2.1% reading for Q2.
+US GDP grew at an annualised rate of 4.9% between July and September 2023, ahead of expectations for a 4.3% expansion and the 2.1% reading for Q2.
 But the impact from higher rates has started to feed into economic activity and growth will weaken in 2024.
 Annual CPI inflation was 3.1% in November.